 Physician Assistant School Preparation - Experience

 Admissions committees expect you to have researched the PA profession and know some of the issues PAs currently face.
 Additionally, the admissions committee will want to know specifically why you are pursuing a career in the PA profession.
-Having a minimum number of direct patient contact hours is a requirement for many PA programs.
+Having a minimum number of direct patient contact hours is a requirement for most PA programs.

 Students are encouraged to do one or more of the following to gain exposure to PAs and the healthcare field.